Lemon Law in South CarolinaGet detailed Vehicle History Report in 3 Easy Steps

 You should always buy your vehicles from reputable dealers; however, if you feel you've purchased a lemon, remember these tips:

-- Keep all paperwork concerning your car: registrations, warranties, repair receipts, correspondence.
+- Keep all paperwork concerning your car, including registrations, warranties, repair receipts, and correspondence.

 - Make a list of names and phone numbers of all contacts you have concerning repairs of your car.